elec-e8408-mini-project-2025/project-documentation/README.md

 ### LilyGo application: Start & stop hiking sessions

-The system SHALL allow user to start a hiking session
+The system MUST allow user to start a hiking session

-The system SHALL allow user to stop a hiking session
+The system MUST allow user to stop a hiking session

+The system MAY allow user to continue stopped hiking session

+### LilyGo application: Recording multiple hiking sessions

+The system MAY allow user to record multiple hiking sessions to smartwatch memory

 ### LilyGo application: Record steps count and convert into travelled distance during the session

-While hiking session is active the system SHALL record steps count
+While hiking session is active, the system MUST record steps count

-While hiking session is active the system SHALL display step count on display

-While hiking session is active the system SHALL convert steps count into travelled distance after each step
+While hiking session is active, the system MUST convert steps count into travelled distance after each step

 ### LilyGo application: Display this data on a smartwatch screen

-While hiking session is active the system SHALL display step count on display
+While hiking session is active, the system MUST display step count on display

+While hiking session is active, the system MUST display travelled distance on display

-While hiking session is active the system SHALL display travelled distance on display
+While hiking session is not active, the system MAY display step count and travelled distance for last session on display

 ### Synchronize and store data with RPi via Bluetooth

+The smartwatch application MUST be capable of sending hiking data via Bluetooth to the web application on RPi

+The smartwatch application MUST be able to connect to RPi with hard coded MAC address

+The smartwatch application MAY be able to connect to RPi with Bluetooth discovery

+The smartwatch application MAY be able to connect to RPi with Wi-Fi discovery

 ### Calculate estimated amount of calories burned during the session on RPi

-The system SHALL calculate estimated amount of calories based on travelled distance
+The system MUST calculate estimated amount of calories based on travelled distance

-### Initialize Web UI and show last session statistics (travelled distance, step count and burned calories)
+### Web application: Initialize Web UI and show last session statistics (travelled distance, step count and burned calories)

+The system MUST display travelled distance, step count and burned calories for last session

+The system MUST contain a list of past sessions

+The system will display a list of past sessions that MUST contain date, travelled distance, step count and burned calories for each session

+The system MAY provide detail view for a chosen session where additional session information is presented

+The system MAY provide delete feature for removing past sessions from persistent memory

 ### MUST have user interface